srstevenson/vim-topiary/README.md

 ```

 You may not want to collapse multiple blank lines in all filetypes.
 For example
-in Python top-level function and class definitions should be surrounded with two
+in Python top-level function and class definitions should be surrounded by two
 blank lines.
-In this case only three or more consecutive blank lines should be
+In this case, only three or more consecutive blank lines should be
-collapsed, and to two blank lines rather than one.
-You can specify this
+collapsed and to two blank lines rather than one.
+You can specify this behaviour
-behaviour for specific filetypes by setting `g:topiary_ft_allow_two_blank_lines`
+for specific filetypes by setting `g:topiary_ft_allow_two_blank_lines` in your
-in your vimrc to a list of filetypes.
-By default this is enabled in Python
+vimrc to a list of filetypes.
+By default this is enabled in Python buffers:
-buffers:

 ```vim
 let g:topiary_ft_allow_two_blank_lines = ['python']